Yuli Gurriel: World Series champion (2017)

-Following the regular season, Gurriel placed fourth in the AL Rookie of the Year voting.
+Gurriel placed fourth in the AL Rookie of the Year voting.
 The Houston chapter of the Baseball Writers' Association of America (BBWAA) named him the Astros Rookie of the Year.

 In Game 3 of the World Series, Gurriel hit a home run off Japanese Los Angeles Dodgers pitcher Yu Darvish, and upon returning to the dugout, made a racist gesture mocking the pitcher.
 Gurriel was caught on camera stretching the sides of his eyes and mouthing the Spanish word chinito, which translates to "little Chinese Boy".
-Gurriel apologized, and said that anyone from Asia is called a chino in Cuba, although he acknowledged that he knew the term was offensive from having played in Japan.
-Gurriel was suspended for the first five games of the 2018 season without pay, but not for the World Series.
+Gurriel apologized and said that anyone from Asia is called a chino in Cuba, although he acknowledged that he knew the term was offensive from having played in Japan.
+Gurriel was suspended for the first five games of the 2018 season without pay but not for the World Series.
 He was required to undergo sensitivity training in the offseason.
 The Astros said that they would donate Gurriel's salary lost during the suspension to a charity that supports diversity efforts.

 In Game 5, Gurriel hit a three-run home run off Dodgers star pitcher Clayton Kershaw in the fourth inning to tie the game 4–4; the Astros would go on to win 13–12.
 In Game 7, Gurriel faced Darvish again, and tipped his helmet before his at bat as a respectful gesture.
 The Astros won the game 5–1, giving them their first world championship in franchise history.
-Gurriel became the fifth player to have won both an Olympic gold medal and a World Series championship, after Orlando Hernández, José Contreras, Pat Borders and Doug Mientkiewicz.
+Gurriel became the fifth player to have won both an Olympic gold medal and a World Series championship.